 - Rates of diagnosable mental health disorders (9.6% local 9.2% national) and emotional disorders (3.6% local 3.7% national) in Wirral are comparable to national levels. - School age children with additional social, emotional and mental health needs make up 3.12% of the population locally, but 2.34% nationally. - Rates of hyperkinetic disorders, including Attention Deficit Hyperactivity Disorder (ADHD) are 1.5% in Wirral compared to 1.1% nationally. - Hospital admissions for self-harm in Wirral are significantly above national levels.
 In 2015-2016, in the age range 10-14 years, there was a crude rate of 503.1 admissions per 100,000 in Wirral, compared to 225.1 nationally.
 In the age range 15 -19 years there was a crude rate of 873.1 admissions per 100,000 compared to 648.8 nationally. - Wirral Future in Mind Assessment of Need (2016) notes that Wirral has seen a steady reduction in the number of children and young people aged 0 14 admitted to hospital following deliberate self-harm since 2010.
-Hospital admissions for unintentional and deliberate injuries also declined for those aged 15 24 in that time period. - The percentage of Wirral pupils with social, emotional and mental health needs at primary age is 2.83% compared to 2.12% nationally, and at secondary age 3.36% compared to 2.27 nationally.
-However, what is less clear is the rate of diagnosable problems, or early signs of distress. - In the year 2017-18 there were over 1,500 telephone calls to the Wirral CAMHS Advice Line and, of these, 47% did not meet criteria for a specialist CAMHS services (unpublished local data).
+Hospital admissions for unintentional and deliberate injuries also declined for those aged 15 24 in that time period. - The percentage of Wirral pupils with social, emotional and mental health needs at primary age is 2.83% compared to 2.12% nationally, and at secondary age 3.36% compared to

+- 2.27 nationally.
+However, what is less clear is the rate of diagnosable problems, or early signs of distress. - In the year April 2018-March 2019 there were 1898telephone calls to the Wirral CAMHS Advice Line, compared to 1595 the previous year.
+52% of these calls were referred through to specialist CAMHS services (unpublished local data).
 Further analysis will be undertaken over the coming year.